 #6 How do I keep my hardwood floors looking new?

 All hardwood floors should be cleaned regularly.
 Sweep, dust, mop, or vacuum the floors with the beater bar turned off to remove dirt and grit from between the floorboards.
 Avoid using a wet mop or steam mop on hardwood floors as water and steam can dull the finish or even damage the wood over long periods of time.

 When spills occur, clean them immediately with a dry or slightly damp cloth.
 Allowing spills to remain on the wood floors could damage the finish and possibly the wood.
 Avoid walking on the floors with sports cleats or high heel shoes that are in disrepair.
 These can scratch the finish or even dent the floor.

 When the floor begins to look a little dull, use a wood flooring cleaner recommended by your installer to renew the luster.
 Be sure to use the product as directed and use only products that are compatible with your wood floor as using the wrong type of cleaning product could damage the finish and possibly damage the wood.

 Choosing to the floor should not be a snap decision.
 It is important to consult a flooring expert to help guide you through the decision process.
-If you are thinking about hardwood flooring in Charleston, SC, contact the experts at Palmetto Carpet and Floor Coverings.
+If you are thinking about luxury vinyl flooring, laminate flooring or hardwood flooring in Charleston, SC, contact the experts at Palmetto Carpet and Floor Coverings.
 With myriad styles from which to choose and nearly 30 years’ experience, contact Palmetto Carpet and Floor Coverings today.